AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/workfront-modules.md

  </tbody>
 </table>

-See a list of the `Workfront` objects types for which you can use this module in [Object types available for each Workfront action module](#object2).
+See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront action module](#object2).

 #### Delete Record

-This action module deletes an object, such as a project, task, or issue in `Workfront`.
+This action module deletes an object, such as a project, task, or issue in Workfront.

-You specify the ID of the `record`.
+You specify the ID of the record.

-The module returns the ID of the  `record` and any associated fields, along with any custom fields and values that the connection accesses.
-You can map `this information` in subsequent modules in the scenario.
+The module returns the ID of the  record and any associated fields, along with any custom fields and values that the connection accesses.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.